SMC-AAU-CPH/smc-cph.github.io/_posts/2022-04-24-kriswent-using-udp-and-osc-for-nmp.md

 ## Example #2: BespokeSynth

-Let’s show an [example](https://youtu.be/AYnd_vlNUxY?t=378) of a one-way NMP using [BespokeSynth](https://www.bespokesynth.com/) where Joseph is located at the MCT campus in Oslo, manipulating the music creation process of Kristian residing in Nittedal.
+Let’s show an [example](https://youtu.be/AYnd_vlNUxY?t=378) of a one-way NMP using [BespokeSynth](https://www.bespokesynth.com/) where Joseph is located at the SMC campus in Oslo, manipulating the music creation process of Kristian residing in Nittedal.
 We are using the modules ‘oscoutput’ to send, and ‘osccontroller’ to receive messages.

 ### Adding layers of complexity